18 Places To Visit In Uttar Pradesh

-Furthermore, if you’ve come so far it is only very imperative to go back to Allahabad to visit Patalpuri temple which is basically underground within the Allahabad Fort.
+Furthermore, if you’ve come so far it is imperative to go back to Allahabad to visit the Patalpuri temple which is basically underground within the Allahabad Fort.
 See?
 Even such a quaint little town has so much to offer to you!

 Enter the gateway to the Bundelkhand region of Uttar Pradesh.
 Yes, the very region that brags about stories of valor, courage, and bravery in the past.
 Jhansi is one of the historically most significant places in UP.

 Earlier, it was known as Balwant Nagar under the rule of Chandelas.
-Furthermore, make it a point to visit the famous Jhansi Fort that is decked up with intricate carvings and beautiful architecture.
+Furthermore, make it a point to visit the famous Jhansi Fort which is decked up with intricate carvings and beautiful architecture.

 Well, are you a history buff?
 This is the place for you then.
 Have you heard of the famous Rani Laxmi Bai?
 Well, get to witness her past through the Rani Jhansi Museum and the Rani Mahal.

 Also, what fun is there if you don’t happen to be a part of a regional extravaganza?
 If it is somewhere around February or March that you’re visiting the city, make sure to be a part of Jhansi Mahotsav.
 This week-long celebration is one melting pot of art, culture, and traditions of the place.
 Sure, you can’t really miss out on that, now can you?